GMcMichael/SharkUI/README.md

 If the project meets the usecase of whoever happens to stubmle upon it, it is free to use as is in projects or to dissect as a learning resource.

 ## Installation
-installation info
+To Install the project, you currently clone this repository and open SharkUI.sln as a visual studio solution file.

 ## Documentation
-documentation info (have code examples)
+To utilize this project, you first have to create a class that extends OpenTKs GameWindow, such as `AppWindow : GameWindow`, then you can utilize the `AppWindow` in a loop like the following:

+`using (AppWindow window = new(GameWindowSettings.Default, new() { ClientSize = (960, 540), Title = "Testing Window" })) { window.Run(); }`

+***add more code examples***

+Alternatively, you can look at the testing project repository that is setup [here](https://github.com/GMcMichael/SharkUITesting).

 ## Diagrams
 diagram info

-## License
+## License Notice
-his project is licensed under the **MIT License**.
+This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this software for any purpose, including commercial use.
 The only requirement is that you include the original copyright notice and give proper credit to the original author.

 For more details, see the [full license text](https://github.com/GMcMichael/SharkUI/blob/main/LICENSE.txt).